abdzees/abdzees/README.md

-### Hellooo, I'm Abdullah, an AI/ML geek.
+### Heyy, I'm Abdullah.

 ---

 BSc.
 Computer Science and Artificial Intelligence student at Technische Hochshule Ingolstadt.
-Open to new opportunities to collaborate and work on meaningful projects.

 ---

-#### :books: I'm Currently Learning:
-- Computer Vision
-- Natural Language Processing
-- AI Algorithms
-- Databases and DevOps
+#### really into software and AI :)

 ---